veeta-orinko/veeta-orinko.github.io/my-reflections-sprint-1.md

 ### In a couple of sentences, how would you describe the command line in plain English?
 Can you think of an analogy for it?
 The command line is a text to prompt interface that speaks directly to a computers operating system

-I struggle to draw comparison with an analogy that is more analogue based, but maybe something like our minds could be a good comparison to the command line.
+I struggle to draw comparison with an analogy that is more analogue based, but maybe something like our minds could be a good comparison to draw with the command line.
 Imagine that your brain is an operating system, and the command line interface is your conciousness.
-Text to prompt are what mobilises your thoughts (text) to action (prompt) in the interface.
+Text to prompt are what mobilises your thoughts (text) to action (prompt)

 ### Did you stick to the timebox guidelines?
 If not, what change would you make next time?